Fiddle leaf fig Care Instructions

 • Repotting: When the plant is young you can re-pot it every spring into a slight bigger pot, but once it reaches your desired height, you can just replace the top soil each year.
 If the plant is top-heavy use a heavy plant to prevent the tree from falling over.
 Read up more on how to Repot your plant here.

 • Pruning: Remove leaves that have seen better days as soon as they start deteriorating (check that the leaf deterioration is not due to plant problems).
-To keep the Fiddle Leaf at a desired height you should prune the top with a pair of Pruning Shears
+To keep the Fiddle Leaf at a desired height you should prune the top with a pair of Pruning Shears.

 • Propagation: Stem tip cuttings and air layering.
 Propagating large-leaf fig trees is not easy for the amateur to do at home.
 These trees are slow to root from either method.